 The C language is a machine-dependent language and due to this, there was a problem with the compatibility of ODBC drivers.
 Another important fact is that C is a much-unsecured language compared to Java.
 These two were the reasons why Java later defined its own API that used JDBC drivers for database connectivity.
 And the fun fact is that now it is secure because it is written in the Java programming language.

 JDBC API can be used to do the following:

 - Execute queries (with checks) to the database

 - Retrieve database objects such as Tables, Indices, etc. from the database.

-Prerequisites to learn JDBC in Java?
+Prerequisites to learn JDBC Architecture in Java Programming?

 To better understand the functionalities of JDBC, you need to have a decent knowledge of Core Java programming in general.
 This is necessary because it is needed to understand different methods, variables, constants, and classes that work collectively to operate on a database.

 A Basic understanding of CRUD operations in a database and SQL is also important to know to learn JDBC.
 This will help you in making queries and executing them in a database.